 Chimeras: Tune of Revenge CE

-HINTS are refillable (assuming you're not on Hardcore mode), and there is no misclick penalty.
+are refillable (assuming you're not on Hardcore mode), and there is no misclick penalty.
 Using a hint during the adventure portion of the game will get you a bit of text telling you exactly what to do next, so if you don't want to know, don't click!
+No directional hints available.

 - Bonus chapter (which shows us the fate of one of the characters)

-- 7 Wallpapers (only one of which is from gameplay -- the rest are originals, all of which I like very much)
+- 7 Wallpapers (only one of which is from gameplay -- the rest are originals)

 - 4 Downloadable music files

-- "Bestiary" - 9 tangram-type puzzles to do (very fun!) along with information about each mythical creature you are reassembling
+- Bestiary - 9 mosaic-like puzzles to do along with information about each mythical creature you are reassembling

 In the BONUS chapter

-There are 10 locations in the bonus chapter, and none of the artwork looks exactly the same as it did in the main game... and much of the artwork is totally new!
-The gameplay is excellent -- I enjoyed it just as much (or more!) as in the main game.
+There are 10 locations in the bonus chapter, none of which looks like it did in the main game, and much of the artwork is totally new!
+The gameplay is excellent -- I enjoyed it just as much as (or more than!) the main game.
 The bonus is not necessary to wrap up the original story, but it sure does add to it nicely, tying up some loose ends we didn't realize were there.

-This is a beautifully-made game all the way around, and I enjoyed it very much.
+This is a beautifully-made game all the way around, and I enjoyed it just as much today as I did when I first played it in 2013.
 Definitely recommended!